trevorwslee/ACalculatorApp/README.md

 ## Starting the Project

 Since it will be an Android App -- `ACalculatorApp` -- naturally, we will create an ***Android Studio*** project for it.
-Moreover, inside the project, we will be creating a little Rust project for developing the JavaScript bridge.
+Moreover, inside the project, we will be creating a little Rust project for developing the JavaScript "bridge".

 Simply, create an ***Android Studio*** project `ACalculatorApp`